jenngeorge/LunchMeet/docs/phases/day9.md

 + form security
 + future: delete all messages if a conversation is deleted
 + creating a first message also creates the conversation ~ how to deal

++ end of day -- issues getting messages to display